8- Capture “en passant”

 The white f-pawn has gone from f4 to f 6 where it is still protected by the knight.
 In this unusual situation, the black rook can capture the pawn in two ways.

 The rook could capture the pawn where it stands on f 6 but since the square is defended by the knight, that is definitely not recommended.
-But black has a second option: they announce“en passant”, push the pawn back one square to f 5, play Rf 5 and capture the pawn.
+But black has a second option: they announce“en passant”, push the pawn back one square to f 5, play Rf 5 and capture the pawn where it now stands.